SweptThrone/GetSoundscapeFn/README.md

 This is a **server-only** module since client-side binary modules are too much
 of a hassle to distribute.

+## Specifications
+This module was built for 32-bit (base branch) servers.
+It will not work on
+64-bit games or servers.
+I tried building for 64-bit and it failed to build, so I didn't bother.
+This module uses **manual offsets** that were obtained on 2025.08.26.
+EXE version 2025.03.26 and EXE build 9748.
+After updates, it is possible this module will not work.

 ## Installation and Running
 The easiest way to use this module is to download the DLL file from the Releases
 section on the right.